FREE Self-Defense Workshops: 9/29 & 10/11

 The Problem:

-The "fee in lieu of" option allows developers to pay a fee instead of providing open space, a loophole that prioritizes profits over our community’s needs.
+Lakewood's parkland dedication ordinance requires developers to provide 5.5 acres of parkland for every 1,000 anticipated residents.
+However, the "fee in lieu of" option allows developers to pay a fee instead of providing open space, a major loophole that prioritizes profits over our community’s needs.
+This means we get money that might be used for park maintenance, but we LOSE the opportunity to acquire new, contiguous parkland where our community needs it most.
 This, combined with new multi-unit developments that are incompatible with the existing feel of a neighborhood, is eroding our city’s character.
 When a developer wants to build a six-story apartment building in the middle of a single-family home neighborhood, residents are often left out of the decision-making process.

 My Solution:

-I will be a voice for residents and work to ensure the "fee in lieu of" option is not available for any new development adjacent to open spaces, parks, or existing single-family neighborhoods without meaningful community input.
+I will be a voice for residents and work to ensure the "fee in lieu of" option is not available for any new commercial development whose primary purpose is to generate a profit through the commercial sale or rental of multiple units (such as apartment complexes and multi-unit subdivisions) adjacent to open spaces, parks, or existing single-family neighborhoods without meaningful community input, while ensuring this policy does not apply to individual homeowners or small-scale builders.
 I will champion stronger zoning setbacks to protect our green spaces and our neighbors, and I will demand that any new multi-unit development that affects the character of a neighborhood be subject to a binding community recommendation that the City Council must give substantial weight to before it is ever built.
+This will ensure that our community's green spaces grow along with our population.

 The Problem: